 BEST FOR ITALIAN GENTLEMAN STYLE

-Add a little “sprezzatura” to your wardrobe with these polo brown suede tassel loafers from Suit Supply.
+Add a little “sprezzatura” to your wardrobe with these black tassel loafers from Suit Supply.
 Reasonably priced and well made, the vibe of these shoes goes quite well with Caprese salads and open collars.
 Try them with rolled cuff white jeans, a blue oxford cloth button-down and a navy jacket while zipping around town on your Vespa.
 Buongiorno!